HilFerr/Projects/README.md

 #### Description

-Exercises are just exercises made in class, to prove knowledge.
+Exercises are just exercises, made in class, to prove knowledge.

 ### Exercise 1